-Keith has played on the same bill as with a variety of musicians, including The La’s, OMD, Jules Holland, Bo Diddley, Arturo Sandoval, Rico Rodriguez, Clark Terry, Bob Stewart, Howard Johnson …..
+Keith has played with a variety of musicians including The La’s, OMD, Jules Holland, Bo Diddley, Arturo Sandoval, Rico Rodriguez, Clark Terry, Bob Stewart, and Howard Johnson …

-Moving to this area Keith join the Fakenham Brass Band, but missed sing-along nights and musical accompaniment that he and his friends had enjoyed.
+Moving to this area Keith joined the Fakenham Brass Band, but missed sing-along nights and musical accompaniment that he and his friends had enjoyed.
 Now playing the ukulele, Keith looked for a local club or group.
-A waiting list and a clash with Brass Band practice night saw Keith look to start a club in the King’s Lynn area.
+A waiting list and a clash with brass band practice night saw Keith look to start a club in the King’s Lynn area.
 Andy English on the same quest got in touch, and KLUC was started.

 Andy’s interest in music started at school, with him playing the euphonium, first in the school band, progressing to the county wind band, and then Fakenham Town Band.
 He went on to complete his “grades” at college, where he studied A level music.
 This was followed with a period of 7 years playing in a Military Band, again as a euphonium player.
 During this time he spent a year at the Royal Military School of Music in Twickenham.
 Leaving the military, music took a back seat, while Andy concentrated on a new career in IT.